General Game Rules

 Punting Penalty

-Punting the Ball will result in a personal foul, if on a change of possession, the penalty will result in a loss of down and the ball placed on the 40yd line.
+Punting the Ball will result in a personal foul.
+If punting the ball occurs on a change of possession, the penalty will result in a loss of down and the ball placed on the 40-yard line.

 Blitz Rules